yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 The router is now in failsafe mode.

-If "Entering Failsafe!" message does not appear then you have missed the short time slot when OpenWrt can recognize the reset button (or not held down the reset button long enough).
+If "Entering Failsafe!" message does not appear then you have missed the short time slot when !OpenWrt can recognize the reset button (or not held down the reset button long enough).
 If there are no messages (blank window) check the client's network and firewall settings to ensure that UDP port 4919 is open and accessible.

 Note: This was originally followed in [https://dev.openwrt.org/ticket/255 Trac#255]